rzadevv/Palintrace/README.md

 historical copy direction or provide general privacy-compliance analysis.

 The [semantic groundwork](docs/semantics.md) resolves declared transcript coordinates and defines a provider-independent judgment contract.
-It does not implement unsupported-claim or contradiction checking, and no concrete semantic model is included.
+An optional pinned local CPU NLI implementation is available for explicit use and model-selection probes.
+It does not implement unsupported-claim or contradiction checking and is not registered with `memlint audit`.

 Committed source-shaped exports can exercise every adapter offline: